July 17, 2018

 Rental Income Tax

-Rental income from property is taxed at 12%, with allowed deductions fixed at 30% of the incurred expenses.
+Rental income from property is taxed at 12%, with allowed deductions fixed at 30% of the gross rent.

 VAT is waived on the leasing of housing premises.